tony2001/ngx_http_pinba_module/README.md

 `pinba_request_timer` - string
 Use this option to specify a custom timer to use in place of the computed timer.
 The timer is provided by the user in a request.
 If the timer is absent, nothing will be loggued by Pinba.

+`pinba_max_timer_value` - integer number
+Use this option to specify a maximum bound for a timer and avoid logging too large timers.
+If absent, no bound is enforced on timers.

 `$pinba_request_uri` - variable.
 Use this variable to specify custom script name value, the module always checks if this variable is defined and if it is, uses it.
 The default value is nginx `$request_uri` variable without its GET parameters.